 Good attachment points include:

-Remember that necks are delicate and talk with your partner to find a degree of bend that’s safe and comfortable.
+Necks are delicate: work with your partner to find a position that’s safe and comfortable.